Reviews You Can Rely On

 Who this is best for: The La Sportiva Ultra Raptor II Mid GTX is ideal for hikers who crave a lightweight, agile boot that blends trail-running comfort with rugged capability for diverse terrains, especially off-trail and cross-country adventures.
 Best suited for those with narrow feet (though wide sizes are available), it's perfect for tackling mellow trails to technical obstacles.
 Hikers should be prepared to size up half a size and prioritize retailers with good return policies due to the snug fit.

 Should you buy it?
 This is a fantastic choice for versatile, off-trail hiking if you value lightweight agility and comfort, but its steep price and sizing quirks are worth noting.
-It runs small, so ordering a half size up is recommended, and the narrow fit may not suit everyone without trying the wide version.
-Durability is a concern—after years of heavy use, it may only last a couple of years before breaking down, though additional leather in the upper may help.
+Durability is a concern—after years of heavy use, it may only last a couple of years before breaking down.
 If you're ready to invest in a high-performance boot for varied adventures and don't mind potential longevity trade-offs, the Raptor is a strong contender, especially for off-trail enthusiasts.

 Read more: Men's La Sportiva Ultra Raptor II Mid GTX review